How to Buy Project Management Software That Won't Choke at 5,000 Tasks

 1

-Requirements & Internal Alignment
+Requirements and Internal Alignment

 2